List of Bungo Stray Dogs characters: Michizō Tachihara

 Named after Michizō Tachihara.
-A cold leader of the Black Lizard battalion, he's never seen without his dual guns.
+A cold leader of the Black Lizard battalion, he is never seen without his dual guns.
 Later on, he is revealed to be the fifth member of the Hunting Dogs, a special ability group tasked by the government to catch dangerous gifted.
 His ability, Midwinter Memento (真冬のかたみ, Mafuyu no Katami), grants him ferrokinesis, the ability to manipulate metal, allowing him to remotely control metal objects with great proficiency.
-He has been described by Teruko as "born to be a spy."
+He has been described by Teruko as "born to be a spy".
+Tachihara later defects from the Hunting Dogs and decides to become a true member of the Port Mafia, being inspired by the friends he made there.